StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/the-supposed-scandal-of-a-prostitute-in-the-line-of-christ/index.md

 ### I like wording things in terms of grace more than moral redemption {#i-like-wording-things-in-terms-of-grace-more-than-moral-redemption}

-Just like basically everyone else, the ladies too needed grace.
+Just like everyone else, the ladies too needed grace.

 The language of moral redemption is often used of these women that show up in the genealogy.
 This is perhaps appropriate to some degree (particularly for Rahab), but I think it is much better to phrase things positively in terms of God's grace, for that is consistent across all four women, and also consistent with Matthew's main purpose for including them in the genealogy, as above.